Alucard (Castlevania): Reception

 Alucard has received praise and criticism from several video game publications, primarily concentrating on his role in Symphony of the Night.
 GameSpot featured him in their article "All Time Greatest Game Hero".
+Magazines have also described him as one of the best and greatest video game character.
 In a review of Symphony of the Night, RPGFan celebrated the fact that Alucard was not a member of the Belmont clan, the protagonists of most Castlevania games, and that the fact he was Dracula's son added "an element of depth to the plot" due to the varied reactions he would receive from the inhabitants of Dracula's castle.
 RPGamer disagreed with this assessment, noting that the plot and Alucard's role "isn't very deep" and secondary to the concentration on gameplay.
-GameSpot called Alucard's sprite and running animation "easily some of the most impressive visuals in the entire Castlevania library."
 James Paul Gee noted that "even though Alucard is a vampire hunter, he has no distinctive skills associated with this profession".
-In 2012, GamesRadar ranked him as the 91st best hero in video games.
-Empire also included Alucard on their list of the 50 greatest video game characters, ranking him as 34th.
+In the book A New Literacies Sampler, the writer expressed a favoritism in Alucard though he did not find his skills and moves were unique for a vampire hunter or soldier when compared with Full Spectrum Warrior, and wrote that instead his moves feel more similar to Mario.
+In contrast to Ritcher, Alucard's encounter with the villain was seen as more personal as the game explores the father and son relationship with heavy emphasis on Alucard's mental state as the dialogue he shares with Dracula embodies the theme of grief and identity.
+Another major area the two vampires share is the fate of Lisa, Alucard's mother and Dracula's wife, who none of the characters managed to surpass.

+Kojima's design of Alucard from Symphony of the Night was noted to be highly popular within the audience to the point Polygon noticed it popularized the "vampire skin," which appeared as a full-blown trend in 2022.
+Writer Kazuma Hashimoto from the same website dressed as Alucard too, praising the design the character has.
+Artist Brock Otterbacher was fond of Kojima's designs, claiming "I had always come across and looked at her art, especially from the game.
+And this one image in particular that always kind of stuck out to me, which was an image of Alucard.
+His cape is part-bat, part-wolf, and that direct image is the inspiration for this.
+This was made years ago, I was like, 'Wow, I would love to someday get the opportunity to do the statue of this.'"
+Game Informer was in particular shocked by an Alucard cosplayer who managed to look nearly identical to his later incarnations.